rocky-linux/documentation/docs/books/admin_guide/04-advanced-commands.md

 !!!
 Note

-    This command is very useful to quickly build a local repository of a few rpm!
+    This command is very useful to quickly build a local repository of a few rpms!

 Example: `yumdownloader` will download the _samba_ rpm package and all its dependencies: